psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 # Nginx FastCGI Cache Purge & Preload Plugin for Wordpress
 ##### QUICK START - ONE LINER's

-To obtain the plugin from releases and install it on your instance, simply execute the following one-liner command at the ROOT level.
+To obtain the plugin from releases and install it on your wordpress instance, simply execute the following one-liner command at the **ROOT** level.

 ```bash <(curl -Ss https://psaux-it.github.io/install.sh)```
 ```bash <(wget -qO- https://psaux-it.github.io/install.sh)```